 This outdated system has led many organizations to adopt more advanced mileage tracking systems using technology.
 If your organization still has employees entering their personal mileage manually, then that's a huge problem.
 You are using an outdated tool when you could be using a more cost-effective tool that saves the employee time while curbing the inaccurate reporting of mileage amounts.

-Advanced tools for personal use chargebacks
+Advanced tools for company car chargebacks

 There are two technological vehicle tracking tools that many organizations have now adopted for fleet management: telematics and GPS mileage trackers.
 Let's look at the relative advantages of each.